afcarvallo/covid_19_document_type_screening/README.md

 CORD-19 dataset used for evaluation and XLNET pre-trained model with epistemonikos dataset can be found in the following link: https://zenodo.org/record/4959945

-The jupyter notebook code to run the experiments are included in this github repository in the scripts folder.
+The jupyter notebook code to run the experiments are included in this [link](https://github.com/afcarvallo/covid_19_document_type_screening/blob/main/XLNet_CORD19_predictions.ipynb).

 We obtained the following results: